josemrodriguezf/Global_sensitivity_analysis_visualization/README.md

-# This repository has a R code to create radial sensitivity indices plot obtained from SAlib python library. https://salib.readthedocs.io/en/latest/
+# This repository has R function to create radial sensitivity indices plot obtained from SAlib python library. https://salib.readthedocs.io/en/latest/
+## Follow the example in the example folder